jzharris/Unity-MNIST/README.md

 Parameters that can be run with this script
 ~~~
---model_name            # the name of the saved model
+--model_name            # the name of the saved model                         default='mnist_cnn1'
---export_images         # instead of training a model, save MNIST to .png's
+--export_images         # instead of training a model, save MNIST to .png's   default=False
---export_number         # number of MNIST images to export (if enabled)
+--export_number         # number of MNIST images to export (if enabled)       default=10
---plot_images           # instead of training a model, display MNIST images
+--plot_images           # instead of training a model, display MNIST images   default=False
---epochs                # number of epochs to train model for
+--epochs                # number of epochs to train model for                 default=5
---batch_size            # batch size to use for training
+--batch_size            # batch size to use for training                      default=128
 ~~~

 These parameters can be applied to the python script in the following way